More Parents Report Enrolling Children in Summer Learning:

 Listen to the Afterschool Alliance's Jodi Grant and the JCPenney Afterschool Fund's Jodi Gibson talk about the new America After 3PM findings.

-Click here to download a PDF of the complete findings from
+Click here to download a PDF of the complete findings from America After 3PM or see the links and map below for insight into nearly every avenue of afterschool program participation.

 May 2010: Summer specific data from America After 3PM is now available.
 Find out how many kids participate in summer learning programs, how many more would if programs were available and how strong support is for summer learning in the America After 3PM: Special Report on Summer